ging/fiware-catalogue/README.md

-Sass Kalatheme
+Sass Kalatheme - FIWARE Catalogue theme
 =====================

 This is a [Kalatheme](https://drupal.org/project/kalatheme) subtheme template that integrates with Sass, Compass, and [Bootstrap Sass](https://github.com/thomas-mcdonald/bootstrap-sass).
-It is meant to serve as an example for starting a new subtheme to create a custom design.
-So you can download it and change the name, then get to work!
-The Sass starter files are based on our Sass/Compass jumpstart project, [Sassamuna](https://github.com/kalamuna/sassamuna).
+It is the current theme displayed in the FIWARE Catalogue(http://catalogue.fiware.org) as a Drupal 7 custom theme.

 ## Note On Bootstrap Versions
 Currently, Sass Kalatheme is set up for Bootstrap 3.
 If you're using Bootstrap 2, you can download [the release for 2.3.2](https://github.com/kalamuna/sass_kalatheme/releases/tag/2.3.2).